 Inseparability is a unique characteristic of service and the only area that has not been completely trounced.
 But there are certain fields that have encouraged isolated consumption like counseling, teaching.
 The invention in the field of technology has changed the traditional method of teaching service.
 Another model of isolated production of service consumption is “Wheel on meal” concept that was an innovation to make service consumption possible at customers convenience.
-But still, there is the huge scope of development in this area.
-In future, we may expect some of the discovery in marketing that has identified ways to offer customer service at consumer’s convenience.
+But still, there is a huge scope of development in this area.
+In the future, we may expect some of the discovery in marketing that has identified ways to offer customer service at consumer’s convenience.

 The Rise of The New Customer

 Customers have become more demanding of how we interact with them and how we treat them across segments, products, and channels.
 In a world where today’s best practice becomes the basic standard of tomorrow, it is becoming harder for companies to retain and attract customers cost-effectively.
 It is the world where experiences are at the heart of life and of life’s objectives.
 This has compelled marketer to recognize and engage with the new customer to succeed in this new customer-driven age.
 Technology has empowered new customer than a marketer; this helps them managing intake of communications and filter out unwanted messages.
-Increased mobility, distance and new tools for communication and entertainment have resulted in consumerism.
+Increased mobility, distance, and new tools for communication and entertainment have resulted in consumerism.
 This has resulted in higher demand and expectation of consumer from service experience.
 The new consumer benchmark for excellent service all the time; it might be from an entirely different industry or it will be their best experience in any category.
 Marketers cannot afford meeting these expectations as it’s too high.
-This customer driven agenda is making marketing professionals role more intricate as customers are only loyal to an organisation that offer them the best service and act as referrals of that organisation.
+This customer driven agenda is making marketing professionals role more intricate as customers are only loyal to an organization that offers them the best service and acts as referrals of that organization.
 But it is always not possible to meet consumer needs, thus modern marketers try identifying customers with long-term value and meet the enhanced service expectations of this valuable customer.
 Thus marketers adopt the operationalizing segmentation a scientific technique that aims at identifying customers personally each time they contact the business.
 Marketers plan customer engagements segment by segment, design engineer channel strategy, and establish quality level based on what is valuable to the customer.
 They also try identifying all the possible touch points in the customer life cycle try establishing micro-marketing at the heart of a branded delivery.
 In short, marketing has reinvented itself for a new age of the customer.

 Value Driven Marketing

 The product is now undoubtedly a very small proportion of the profit in a value chain.
 Product differences are rarely a sustainable competitive advantage: there has to be something more it’s in the service/ solution part of the equation.
 So, all businesses are trying to differentiate through services and solution that can offer value to the customer.
-Organisations are trying enhancing company’s service delivery process along with evoking emotions for the brand.
-If companies are able to match the customer expectation of performance during all points of contact that is referred as customer journey, this will result in creating loyalty advocacy and attraction.
+Organizations are trying enhancing the company’s service delivery process along with evoking emotions for the brand.
+If companies are able to match the customer expectation of performance during all points of contact that is referred to as customer journey, this will result in creating loyalty advocacy and attraction.
 Thus modern consumer cannot be easily influenced by adopting attraction strategies.
-Every time when customers come into contact with an enterprise they experience the transaction process to deal with that particular organisation and build an image about the company.
+Every time when customers come into contact with an enterprise they experience the transaction process to deal with that particular organization and build an image about the company.
 The experience is the ultimate conveyor of value to the customer and a primary influence on future behavior.
 Thus the current trend is not as same as the early 21st century where marketers try building relational ship factors with the customers to influence decision making.
-Modern consumers demand value in service that consumer offer, only when the consumer is assured of the value it is going to obtain from that transaction it will further respond to build the relationship with the organisation.
+Modern consumers demand value in service that consumer offer, only when the consumer is assured of the value it is going to obtain from that transaction it will further respond to build the relationship with the organization.
 Thus marketers have to take strong efforts in order to design value at every stage of service encounter.

 In order to successfully design the marketing efforts the marketers should have deep, embedded knowledge about consumers and markets that helps to structure planning and decision making We might define this as ‘the ability to perceive clearly or deeply’, a deep, embedded knowledge about consumers and markets that help to structure planning and decision making.
-This has resulted in the development of integrated approach in marketing where everyone is involved in satisfying consumer needs and interacting with consumers that provide them with a clear insight of customers want.
+This has resulted in the development of an integrated approach in marketing where everyone is involved in satisfying consumer needs and interacting with consumers that provide them with a clear insight of customers want.